MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   companies.

-- It is worth noting that the average salary for medium-sized companies is better than that of large-sized companies.
+- It is worth noting that the average salary for medium-sized companies seems better than that of large-sized companies.
 However, it is important to keep in mind that this plot does not take into account other factors such as the location of the company.
-Since the data has more entries from the United States, and this country has the highest average salary, the proportion of medium and large companies in the US might be masking this average.
+Since the data has more entries from the United States which is the country with the highest average salary, the proportion of medium and large companies in the United States might be masking this average.

-## 7.5 How does the work setting influence the Entry-level Data Analyst’s salary?
+## 6.5 How does the work setting influence the Entry-level Data Analyst’s salary?

 ``` r
 # Create a violin plot with statistics